hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_other/visualization.png'>
 </center>

 As we can see, we again have some highly connected agents in the centre of the visualization and less connected agents on the sides.
-However, as opposed to the Barabasi configurations, there is no set number of connections that every agent has, which explains the presence of agents with 0 connections.
+However, as opposed to the Barabasi configurations, there is no set number of connections that every new agent will make, which explains the presence of agents with 0 connections.

-Looking into the **Categories_Distro.dat** file, we can see a vast amount of information that includes the following:
+To learn more about this network we look into the **Categories_Distro.dat** file.

 <center>
 <img src='../img/tutorial04_other/categories_distro.png'>
 </center>

-We can see here that the majority of agents made 10 or fewer tweets.
+In this file we see that the majority of agents made 10 or fewer tweets.
 Retweeting was disallowed, so the retweet ranks have zero agents.
-We can also see how many agents had a certain number of followers in this network simulation.
+We also see how many agents had a certain number of followers.
 Looking further through this file, we can see that the most followed agent had 86 followers.

 <center>
 <img src='../img/tutorial04_other/categories_distro1.png'>